 A: Yes.
 Make sure that your host has Internet access first before turning on VM.

-A: Ubuntu is now loaded with crapware including Amazon search results.
+A: Ubuntu has been notorious for loading crapware including Amazon search results.

 Q: Why is the VM using a 32 bit processor and not a 64 bit processor?